ogisemisoka/ogisemisoka/README.md

 ---

-**"The goal is to turn data into information, and information into insight." – Carly Fiorina**
+"The goal is to turn data into information, and information into insight."